Sudan: Economy

-In order to export oil, South Sudan relies on a pipeline to Port Sudan on Sudan's Red Sea coast, as South Sudan is a landlocked country, as well as the oil refining facilities in Sudan.
-In August 2012, Sudan and South Sudan agreed a deal to transport South Sudanese oil through Sudanese pipelines to Port Sudan.
+To export oil, South Sudan relies on a pipeline to Port Sudan on Sudan's Red Sea coast, as South Sudan is a landlocked country, as well as the oil refining facilities in Sudan.
+In August 2012, Sudan and South Sudan agreed to a deal to transport South Sudanese oil through Sudanese pipelines to Port Sudan.

 The People's Republic of China is one of Sudan's major trading partners, China owns a 40 percent share in the Greater Nile Petroleum Operating Company.
 The country also sells Sudan small arms, which have been used in military operations such as the conflicts in Darfur and South Kordofan.

 While historically agriculture remains the main source of income and employment hiring of over 80 percent of Sudanese, and makes up a third of the economic sector, oil production drove most of Sudan's post-2000 growth.
 Currently, the International Monetary Fund (IMF) is working hand in hand with Khartoum government to implement sound macroeconomic policies.
 This follows a turbulent period in the 1980s when debt-ridden Sudan's relations with the IMF and World Bank soured, culminating in its eventual suspension from the IMF.

 According to the Corruptions Perception Index, Sudan is one of the most corrupt nations in the world.
 According to the Global Hunger Index of 2013, Sudan has an GHI indicator value of 27.0 indicating that the nation has an 'Alarming Hunger Situation.'
 It is rated the fifth hungriest nation in the world.
 According to the 2015 Human Development Index (HDI) Sudan ranked the 167th place in human development, indicating Sudan still has one of the lowest human development rates in the world.
 In 2014, 45% of the population lives on less than US$3.20 per day, up from 43% in 2009.

 Science and research

 Sudan has around 25–30 universities; instruction is primarily in Arabic or English.
 Education at the secondary and university levels has been seriously hampered by the requirement that most males perform military service before completing their education.
-In addition, the "Islamisation" encouraged by president Al-Bashir alienated many researchers: the official language of instruction in universities was changed from English to Arabic and Islamic courses became mandatory.
+In addition, the "Islamisation" encouraged by president Al-Bashir alienated many researchers.
+The official language of instruction in universities was changed from English to Arabic and Islamic courses became mandatory.
 Internal science funding withered.
 According to UNESCO, more than 3,000 Sudanese researchers left the country between 2002 and 2014.
 By 2013, the country had a mere 19 researchers for every 100,000 citizens, or 1/30 the ratio of Egypt, according to the Sudanese National Centre for Research.
 In 2015, Sudan published only about 500 scientific papers.
 In comparison, Poland, a country of similar population size, publishes on the order of 10,000 papers per year.